Atracsys/SlicerAstmPhantomTest/README.md

 [3D Slicer](https://www.slicer.org) (or "Slicer" for short) is a free, open-source software dedicated to medical image analysis.
 One of strengths of Slicer is its modularity, as it is possible to develop extensions to further expand its features or use its platform to create a dedicated software.
 The latter is the approach chosen for this project.
 Our Slicer module sets up an **OpenIGTLink client**, connects to the **Plus Server** and receives and analyzes the tracking data to perform the ASTM Phantom Test.

 ### Installation
-From Slicer's [download page](https://download.slicer.org), choose the **Preview Release** corresponding to the computer OS.
-Do not download the Stable Release, as it does yet not include all necessary features.
+From Slicer's [download page](https://download.slicer.org), download and install the latest stable release corresponding to the computer OS.
 Moreover, since our module requires Slicer to run an OpenIGTLink client, the extension **SlicerOpenIGTLink** also needs to be installed.
 To do so, start Slicer and head to the Extensions Manager and install the extension as shown below.

 ![Extension Manager Button](/readme_img/ext_manager_button.svg)